neicnordic/sensitive-data-archive/postgresql/data_migration.docs/23_post_populate_storage_locations.md

 Skip these steps if you do not have a backup storage

 #### 3.4.1 Populate backup_path
-Currently the `backup_path` was not being populated when a file was backed up, this is now needed.
+Currently, the `backup_path` was not being populated when a file was backed up, this is now needed.
 Currently the `backup_path` is always the same as `archive_file_path`.

 ```sql